Why This Blog?

 These posts are from continuing education scholarship recipients and explore the topics and content learned during their training funded by RIHRAB through the NHPRC State Grants program.

-- Goals of the RIHRAB Professional Development Funding Program include:
+- Goals of the RIHRAB Professional Development Funding Program included:

 - Enable the keepers of historic/archival records in Rhode Island to gain the professional skills needed along with expertise to carry out the duties related to best archival practices and the preservation;